 Tax expenditures (such as special tax credits) substantially reduce federal revenue but can help achieve social and economic goals.
 However, it is not always clear how successful tax expenditures are in achieving their intended policy goals.

 Tax expenditures are provisions of the tax code that can reduce how much a taxpayer owes and therefore federal revenue.
 Examples include special tax credits, deductions, exclusions, exemptions, deferrals, and preferential tax rates.
 Tax expenditures have the same net effect on the federal budget as spending programs.

-Figure: Tax Expenditures Are Comparable in Size to Discretionary Spending Levels
+Tax Expenditures Are Comparable in Size to Federal Discretionary Spending

-Note: Summing tax expenditure estimates provides a sense of size but does not take into account possible interactions among individual tax expenditures and within the tax code.
-Total change in tax revenues from repealing all tax expenditures could differ from the sum of the estimates.
-Estimates for fiscal year 2017 do not reflect changes in tax law enacted in December 2017.
+Note: Summing tax expenditure estimates provides a sense of size but does not take into account possible interactions among individual tax expenditures or outlay effects from refundable credits.
+Total change in tax revenues from repealing tax expenditures could differ from the sum of the estimates.